Berlin braces for rival demos as far-right takes to streets - Journal du Cameroun

-Thousands of anti-racism campaigners, left-wingers and techno lovers are expected to pack the streets of Berlin on Sunday to protest a rally called by the far-right AfD party, with police deploying in force to keep the peace.
+Thousands of anti-racism campaigners, left-wingers and techno lovers filled the streets of Berlin on Sunday to rival a rally called by the far-right AfD party, with police deploying in force to keep the peace.

-Uniting under the banner “Stop the hatred”, counter-demonstrators say they want to drown out the march by the anti-immigration, anti-Islam Alternative for Germany (AfD).
+Uniting under the banner “Stop the hatred”, counter-demonstrators said they wanted to drown out the march by the anti-immigration, anti-Islam Alternative for Germany (AfD).

 But AfD members have accused some opponents of threatening to use violence.

+Shortly after mid-day, around a thousand AfD supporters gathered at Berlin’s main train station for the start of their march “for the future of Germany”, which is set to end at the iconic Brandenburg Gate.

+Many of them were waving Germany’s black, red and gold flag or carrying blue balloons, the colour of the AfD.

-The party’s “Future of Germany” march, slated to start outside Berlin’s main train station at midday (1000 GMT) and end at the iconic Brandenburg Gate, marks the first public show of strength by the nationalist outfit since it became the largest opposition party.
+The march marks the first public show of strength by the nationalist outfit since it became the largest opposition party.

-Scheduled to address the crowd are top AfD’ers Joerg Meuthen and Alexander Gauland, who regularly rail against Chancellor Angela Merkel’s decision to allow in large numbers of mostly Muslim refugees at the height of Europe’s migrant crisis.
+Scheduled to address the crowd are top AfD figures Joerg Meuthen and Alexander Gauland, who regularly rail against Chancellor Angela Merkel’s decision to allow in large numbers of mostly Muslim refugees at the height of Europe’s migrant crisis.

-“We want to show everyone that along with millions of Germans across the country we are worried about Germany’s future,” Berlin AfD chief Georg Pazderski told a pre-march press conference.
+“I came today because we can’t go on like this with Merkel,” said 47-year-old AfD member Christian Neubauer.

+“It can’t be that the government wastes all this money on refugees while our elderly people live in poverty.”

 After predicting 10,000 AfD supporters would show up, organisers later scaled back expectations to “at least 2,500 to 5,000”.

-Pazderski said many still feared being “stigmatised” for showing their AfD colours, even after the party took nearly 13 percent of the vote and won its first seats in the national parliament in last year’s elections.
+Berlin AfD chief Georg Pazderski said ahead of the march that many still feared being “stigmatised” for showing their AfD colours, even after the party took nearly 13 percent of the vote and won its first seats in the national parliament in last year’s elections.

 – ‘Bass away the AfD’ –

-If confirmed, the AfD turnout could be dwarfed by a slate of counter-demos.
+In the heart of Berlin meanwhile, some 3,000 people began gathering for a slate of counter-demos, with organisers saying they intended to dwarf the far-right turnout.

+“We won’t leave the streets to the AfD,” said Nora Berneis of the “Stop the hatred, stop the AfD” alliance, which includes political parties, unions, student bodies, migrant advocates and civil society organisations.

-The most eye-catching promises to be a huge dance party by over 100 clubs from Berlin’s legendary techno scene, who want to use boats on the river Spree and a convoy of trucks to “bass away” the AfD.
+One of the most colourful counter-demos was organised by some 100 clubs from Berlin’s legendary techno scene, who were using boats and floats on the river Spree and a convoy of DJ-carrying trucks to “bass away” the AfD.

 “The Berlin club culture is everything that Nazis are not,” they said in a statement.